pw-software-engineering/2022_f-team/Frontend/README.md

 ## How to run? (development version)

+Frontend projects require Node.js installed.
+Project is developed and tested on Windows 10/11 operating systems.
+It is highly suggested to use powershell to run and develop the project (VS Code integrated terminal is perfect for that purpose).

 ### 1. Install yarn
 If you do not have yarn installed yet, run install command in cmd:
 ```